Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Experiments

-\textbf{Comparison of PLIF and LIF.} We compare the test accuracy-A of PLIF neurons and LIF neurons on four challenging datasets to illustrate the benefits of PLIF neurons (Fig.~\ref{figure: PLIF v.s.
-LIF}).
-As can be seen, if the initial membrane time constant $\tau_{0}$ of PLIF neurons is set equal to the membrane time constant $\tau$ of LIF neurons, the test accuracy of the SNNs with PLIF neurons is always higher than that with LIF neurons.
+We conduct extensive ablation studies to evaluate PLIF neurons and max-pooling on four challenging datasets.
+We first study the effect of PLIF neurons.
+In this experiment, we train the same SNNs with PLIF neurons and LIF neurons respectively, and compare the test accuracy.
+As shown in Tab.~\ref{table: LIF vs PLIF}, if the initial membrane time constant $\tau_{0}$ of PLIF neurons is set equal to the membrane time constant $\tau$ of LIF neurons, the test accuracy of the SNNs with PLIF neurons is always higher than that with LIF neurons.
 This is due to the membrane time constants of PLIF neurons in different layers can be different after learning, which better represents the heterogeneity of neurons.
-Furthermore, the accuracy and convergence speed of the SNNs with LIF neurons decrease seriously if the initial value of the membrane time constant is not reasonable (red curve).
+Fig.~\ref{figure: PLIF v.s.
+LIF} illustrates the test accuracy of PLIF vs. LIF neurons during training.
+As can be seen, the accuracy and convergence speed of the SNNs with LIF neurons decrease seriously if the initial value of the membrane time constant is not reasonable (red curve).
 In contrast, the PLIF neurons can learn the appropriate membrane time constants and achieve better performance (green curve).
-To analyze the influence of initial values in PLIF neurons, we show how the membrane time constants of the neurons in each layer change during learning with respect to different initial values.
-As showed in Fig.~\ref{figure: tau during training}, the membrane time constants with different initial values in each layer tend to gather during training, which indicates that the PLIF neurons are robust to initial values.